Emmanuel Iduma

 Emmanuel Iduma (born 1 February 1989) is a Nigerian writer and art critic.
 He is the author of A Stranger's Pose (2018) and Farad (2012).
 In 2016, Farad was republished in North America as The Sound of Things to Come.
 He was awarded the inaugural Irving Sandler Award for New Voices in Art Criticism by the Association Internationale des Critiques d’Art, USA.
-He teaches in the MFA Art Writing Program at the School of Visual Arts, New York City.